Bad Boys (manga)

 Bad Boys (stylized as BADBOYS) is a manga series written and illustrated by Hiroshi Tanaka.
 It was adapted into an OVA and a live action film and it was adapted into a Japanese television drama series.
 As of 2021, the manga has sold 55 million copies, making it one of the best-selling manga series.

+Synopsis

+To impress a girl, Tsukasa Kirki dives into the dangerous world of Hiroshima delinquents.
+Through determination, he defeats the leader of the Gokuraku Cho motorcycle gang and inherits the throne as the eighth leader.